 - criminal offence

-- serious financial irregularity or impropriety within WZ
+- serious financial irregularity or impropriety within WZS Group

-- serious breach of WZ’s Code of Conduct/Ethics
+- serious breach of WZS’s Code of Ethics and Conduct

 - racial, sexual, disability or other discrimination

-- an act or omission which creates a substantial or specific danger to the lives, health, or safety of WZ’s employees, the public or the environment
+- an act or omission which creates a substantial or specific danger to the lives, health, or safety of WZS Group’s employees, the public or the environment

 - failure to comply within the provisions of other laws and regulations where the wrongdoer, knowingly, disregards or does not comply with such provisions